 Jackson also states that this song is “one of relatively few songs in a minor key to achieve and maintain wide popularity.”

-He was able to convince Boston businessmen that this massive music festival would be successful, it was, actually made a profit, and Gilmore received a hefty amount of money for his effort.
+He was able to convince Boston businessmen that this massive music festival would be successful, and it was and actually made a profit.
+Gilmore received a hefty amount of money for his effort.

 The Peace Jubilee featured mostly Eueopean classical music by Handel, Mozart, Verdi, and others.
 There were also a few pre-Civil War patriotic songs like, "The Star Spangled Banner" and "My Country 'Tis of Thee."
 Gilmore wisely decided not to arouse any heated reactions by performing such songs as "Dixie" or "Battle Hymn of the Republic."
 Gilmore did compose a new song for the National Peace Jubilee, "God Save Our Union."
 This is the first verse: